Storm Spotter's Training Guide

 Flirting with possible death and danger entices them.

-Journalistic competitiveness sends them after the ultimate new
+Journalistic competitiveness sends them after the ultimate new story.

 What is your reason?